P.J. Pilittere

 Coaching[edit]

 Pilittere went into coaching with his alma mater, California State University, Fullerton, in 2011.
 He then went back to the pro ranks, coaching for the GCL Yankees in 2012.
 Pilittere was the hitting coach for the Charleston RiverDogs in 2013, Tampa Yankees in 2014, Trenton Thunder in 2015-2016, and Scranton/Wilkes-Barre RailRiders in 2017.
+After the 2014 season he worked as the hitting coach for the Scottsdale Scorpions in the Arizona Fall League.
 In 2018 he was promoted to assistant hitting coach of the major league New York Yankees under new manager Aaron Boone and stayed until the end of the 2021 season.
-He then moved to the Colorado Rockies in 2022 as an assistant hitting coach again.

 Sources[edit]